-For those of you who use Evernote’s audio feature to record notes, you’ll find today’s Trunk Spotlight to be very exciting.
+For those of you who use Evernote’s audio feature to record notes, you’ll find today’s Evernote App Center to be very exciting.
 Quicktate can actually turn lengthy voice notes into text that you can easily search for and access anywhere you have Evernote installed.

 An introduction to Quicktate